 Superheroes are highly marketable.
 You can slap an image of Hulk, Batman, or Rocket Raccoon on the side of something and it will instantly sell better because of it, especially to kids.

-My fiance picked up a bundle of Captain Marvel bananas yesterday (I shit you not).
+My fiance picked up a bundle of Captain Marvel bananas yesterday (I kid you not).
 And while I’m all for people picking up more potassium in their diet and honoring the rise of feminine power.
 It serves as a primary example of how ridiculous marketing has become in order to boost the impact of superhero movies.
-You’ll never see a Green Book lunchbox, or A Star is Born action figures/dolls.
+Superhero fatigue may be real, but you’ll never see a Green Book lunchbox, or A Star is Born action figures/dolls.

 There will never be a box of Us bandaids, or hoodies bearing the crisp image of Rebel Wilson and Liam Hemsworth from Isn’t it Romantic.
 For these genres, they must rely on more traditional marketing techniques.
 But when they are being released alongside a blockbuster superhero movie, the end result will always be a diminished return.